unicode-org/message-format-wg/exploration/maintaining-registry.md

    During this period, changes can still be made.
 3. **Released** The _function_ or _option_ is accepted as of a given LDML release that MUST be specified.
 4. **Deprecated** The _function_ or _option_ was previously _released_ but has been deprecated.
-   Implementations are still required to support `Standard` functions or options that are deprecated.
+   Implementations are still required to support `REQUIRED` functions or options that are deprecated.
 5. **Rejected** The _function_ or _option_ was considered and rejected by the MF2 WG and/or the CLDR-TC.
    Such items are not part of any standard, but might be maintained for historical reference.

 A proposal can seek to modify an existing function.
-For example, if a _function_ `:foo` were an `Optional` function in the LDMLxx release, a proposal to add an _option_ `bar` to this function would take the form of a proposal to alter the existing specification of `:foo`.
+For example, if a _function_ `:foo` were an `RECOMMENDED` function in the LDMLxx release, a proposal to add an _option_ `bar` to this function would take the form of a proposal to alter the existing specification of `:foo`.
 Multiple proposals can exist for a given _function_ or _option_.